When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 In addition to discussing strategic rebalancing, the authors portray several layers of risk management that are designed to improve overall performance.

-Many investors – both retail investors investing their personal wealth, and asset managers with millions in AUM – usually employ calendar rebalancing of a portfolio.
+As stated in the intro, many investors – both retail investors investing their personal wealth, and asset managers with millions in AUM – usually employ calendar-based rebalancing of a portfolio.
 This could be the quarterly rebalancing of a mutual fund, or that the retail investor sits down annually for a few hours during the Christmas holidays ahead of the new year to rebalance the portfolio.

-Such periodical rebalancing is built on the fundament of mean reversion.
+Such periodical rebalancing is built on the foundation of mean reversion.
 It essentially sells the winners of the past period, and buys the losers.
 Over time, this is from where a rebalancing premium is captured when your portfolio consists of several uncorrelated assets.
-All Seasons Portfolios are a typical such portfolio that benefits from the rebalancing premium.
+All-Seasons Portfolios are a typical such portfolio that benefits from the rebalancing premium.

 However, Man Group has researched strategic rebalancing techniques that could mitigate drawdowns through more bespoke methods for rebalancing.
 Their discussed techniques cover both the periodical rebalancings, as well as mid-period rebalancing when assets’ weights in portfolios deviate by more than a predetermined amount (rebalancing spans).